Medical Marijuana in the Management of Autism

 With funding from the William & Nancy Thompson Family Foundation and the Children & Families Commission of Orange County, UCI created the Center for Autism & Neurodevelopmental Disorders of Southern California.
 The center is devoted to providing autism patients with unmatched care including full assessment & diagnosis, care coordination, family education & support, and research to find new treatments.

-Doctors at UC Irvine stress the importance of searching for new treatments, mainly because pharmaceutical companies typically neglect Autism.
+Doctors at UC Irvine stress the importance of searching for new treatments, given the limited options currently available.
 One of these professors, Dr. J. Jay Gargus, is the leader of the Center for Autism Research & Treatment (CART) at UCI.
 CART was set up to specifically handle research to develop an effective pharmaceutical therapy for the core symptoms of autism.
-The center focuses their studies on the genetic basis of autism, and believes that a single gene causing mutations in neural pathways is what causes the disorder.
+The center focuses their studies on the genetic basis of autism, and believes that a single gene causing mutations in neural pathways (i.e. communication pathways between neurons [specialized cells of the nervous system] that result in thinking, memory, movement, etc.) is what causes the disorder.
 They think that by determining what is causing these defective genes to affect the brain’s pathways, they will be able to design or repurpose existing drugs to stabilize the flow of signals.
 Daniele Piomelli of UCI, and Oliver Manzoni of INSERM (French national research agency) are leading a study that could lead to finding treatments for individuals who suffer from autism.

 Cannabis Used to Treat Symptoms of Autism